🩺 Diabetes for UK GPs

 ☐ Offer diabetes education programme (local scheme: DICE)

-Regular monitoring and individualized HbA1c targets are essential for optimal diabetes management and complication prevention.
+Regular monitoring and individualised HbA1c targets are essential for optimal diabetes management and complication prevention.

-HbA1c targets should be individualized based on patient factors including age, comorbidities, hypoglycaemia risk, life expectancy, and patient preferences.
+HbA1c targets should be individualised based on patient factors including age, comorbidities, hypoglycaemia risk, life expectancy, and patient preferences.
 Avoid a one-size-fits-all approach.

 | Population | HbA1c Target | Clinical Note |